Is It Safe To Drink Decaf Tea During Pregnancy?

 Including high levels of caffeine as part of maternal nutrition can have negative effects on your baby.
 Common problems, including the low birth weight, preterm labor are often linked to high caffeine consumption during pregnancy (2).
 A cohort study conducted by researchers from multiple institutions revealed that infants who were born to women with high caffeine levels were about three ounces lighter, 1.7 inches shorter, and had a head circumference that was 0.11 inches smaller than the infants born to women with minimal or no traces of caffeine in their blood.

-Here are few other risks that you expose yourself and your baby with excessive caffeine consumption (2):
+Here are a few other risks you expose yourself and your baby to when consuming excessive caffeine (2):

 • Excess caffeine can harm your baby’s development during pregnancy.